 Sex used to be thrilling, passionate, always new.
-Now, after years together, you’ve settled into a routine that works, sort of, but wouldn’t it be nice if there was some excitement?
-And wouldn’t it be nice if you actually looked forward to having sex?
+Now, after years together, you’ve settled into a routine that works, sort of.
+According to a new study from San Diego State University, couples are having less sex, particularly as they get older.
+The study found that at age 45 people had sex 60 times per year, dropping to 20 times per year at age 65.
+That doesn't have to be you.
+Wouldn’t it be nice if there was some excitement around sex?
+And wouldn’t it be nice if you actually looked forward to it?
 With some creativity, and a spirit of adventure, you can put the spice back in your sex life.
 Here’s where to start:

 When do you feel most sexually primed?
 It’s probably morning or afternoon, not after a meal or at night, so plan sex for the times you have the most sexual energy.
 To increase that energy, exercise before your date.
 Any kind of exercise will help, though raising your heart rate by cycling, dancing, or brisk walking will increase blood flow to your whole body, making arousal easier.
 If you take medications that interfere with your libido, see if timing your meds can work.

 Talk to your partner ahead of time about what the two of you might add that you’ve never tried before.
 Some ideas: role play a fantasy, buy a new sex toy, blindfold your partner, meet somewhere new and pretend to pick each other up, go to a hotel.
 The possibilities are endless.
 If something turns out to be less sexy than you hoped, laugh about it and go back to the tried and true.
 Approach each new experience with a sense of humor, and bond with laughter as well as with adventure!